 Example 1 of Use of Incremental Queries (Salesforce)¶

 Let us say that you store on Salesforce information about the support cases opened by customers.
-Using the Salesforce custom wrapper (downloadable from the Denodo Support Site), you have created two base views:
+Let us say that you created two Salesforce base views:

 You can create the view support_case that is a join view of these two: